June 22, 2021//Dan FabbriLast Updated: October 25, 2021

 The best way to combat insider threats is by combining a training and awareness program with technology.
 With machine learning, user-based analytics, and artificial intelligence programs that monitor ePHI access, hospitals can catch inappropriate access to patient data.
 Although these programs have recently been on the rise in the healthcare industry, only 48% of healthcare provider organizations use access behavior monitoring and analytics as part of their approach to detecting insider threats.
 Many compliance officers are still using manual solutions for their internal auditing, which is time-consuming and cannot scale with millions of accesses per day.

 There’s always a level of uncertainty when adding a tool to an auditing process.
 Users wonder if it will actually help, or if it will add more work to their day, making their job more difficult.
 When exploring potential tools, users should search for a patient privacy monitoring system that is easy to use, ensures smooth integration into their current process, and will allow them to review and approve auditing policies, so they can explain what the machine algorithm is doing and define their policy to regulators if needed.

 It’s clear that insider threats are a high-priority concern, yet healthcare provider organizations are only beginning to leverage the powerful technology available to monitor these accesses.
 A proper training and awareness program combined with an auditing system that can detect and report on unauthorized access is vital to all of these organizations.

-Contact us for more information on how Maize can help you manage insider threats to your healthcare institution.
+Contact us for more information on how SecureLink can help you manage insider threats to your healthcare institution.